 Throughout South Africa and Africa ceremony is a part of life.
 One can find one self in a ritual at any moment for a number of different reasons.
 Africa is a land filled with ritual.
-Ritual is seen as the gateway to living lives blessed by the gods and goddess.
-Ritual is the gateway to a healthy relationship with our ancestors.
-No grand reason is required to be in ceremony.
-The most vital requirement is the use of your sacred words and your open heart.
-Prayer is communication with your God, Goddess or Diety.
-Prayer also communicates with our ancestors, the elements, the land, animals, insects, trees, flowers, etc. All of creation responds to prayer.
+The First Peoples of our country lived life as a sacred gift of the Creator.
+Ceremony and ritual is seen as the gateway to living lives blessed by the gods and goddess.
+Ritual is seen as the gateway to a healthy relationship with our ancestors.
+Being alive is the gesture that brings us into communion with our Great Spirit, God, Allah, Yahweh, etc. The vital requirement is the use of your sacred words and your open heart.
+It is a myth that First Peoples did not pray, or that they were praying to ancestors and animals.
+It is a story made up by colonisers who had no concept of the sacred in the way our peoples understood and embodied this.
+It was known that all of creation responds to prayer.

 Ceremony is a way in which we offer our gratitude for all of life, acknowledging that this includes human beings, animals, plants, trees, stones, the elements and all the peoples all around the world.